Olivia Wingate: College career

 Wingate appeared in every game for Notre Dame Fighting Irish from 2018 to 2022, becoming a consistent starter in the middle of her sophomore year.
-After scoring five goals over her first three seasons, she raised her production in her senior year with seven goals and five assists in the 2021 season.
+After scoring five goals over her first three seasons, she raised her production in her senior year with seven goals and five assists in 2021.
 She scored twice in the NCAA tournament, leveling in a second-round win over Purdue and netting in a loss to Arkansas in the third round.
 She was named to the All-ACC third team after leading the conference in shot accuracy (0.640).

 Wingate scored a career-high 14 goals and added 5 assists in her final college season in 2022.
 She was named ACC Offensive Player of the Week twice, once for a second-half hat trick against Wisconsin and again for recording two goals and two assists in a pair of wins over NC State and Florida State.
 She scored three goals in the NCAA tournament to help Notre Dame reach the quarterfinals, where they lost to North Carolina.
 Wingate was named first-team All-ACC and third-team All-American.